Croatia, Serbia and Ukraine were emerging markets with biggest upgrades from Fitch over last five years

 The emerging markets that have experienced the greatest net upgrades since Fitch initiated its rating coverage also include several from the region.

-Bulgaria, Estonia and Lithuania have all been upgraded by a total of five notches; Kazakhstan, Poland, Peru and Slovakia by four notches; and, Azerbaijan, the Czech Republic, Kuwait, Romania and Thailand by three notches.
+Bulgaria, Estonia and Lithuania have all been upgraded by a total of five notches; Kazakhstan, Poland, Peru and Slovakia by four notches; and Azerbaijan, the Czech Republic, Kuwait, Romania and Thailand by three notches.
 However, Fitch added that “the pace of improvement has slowed markedly since around 2008”.